joanroig/cloud-invoicing/README.md

 - #### Node installation on Windows

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+  Go to the [official Node.js website](https://nodejs.org/) and download the installer.
-  Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).
+  Be sure to have `git` available in your PATH, `npm` might need it (you can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands:
+  Install nodejs and npm with apt install, just run the following commands:

       $ sudo apt install nodejs
       $ sudo apt install npm